 - Give the scheme a name — we recommend something along the lines of 'Company Name EMI scheme', as it can serve as an umbrella for all subsequent EMI schemes.

-- The Corporation Tax Reference is your UTR number.
+- The Corporation Tax Reference is your 10 digit UTR (Unique Tax Reference) number.

 - Your Company Registration Number is the Companies House number given to you when you incorporated your business.